asvirdi/ML-workshop-ali/labs/lab 1.md

     * R2L - unauthorized access from a remote machine
     * U2R - unauthorized access to local superuser (root)
     * Probing, for example port scanning
+* The original data set can be found [here](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html) for reference
+* We will be using a subset of this data due to our limited time constraints.
+The data is present in our repo and we will go over it soon.

 The rest of this section will dig deeper into the sub-categories of malicious traffic for those interested.
 Feel free to jump to the next section.